-In forex trading, there’s ample reason behind the rhyme “the trend is your friend.”
-Trading in the direction of a strong trend both minimizes risk and increases your potential for profit.
+In forex trading, there’s ample logic behind the rhyme “the trend is your friend.”
+Trading in the direction of a strong trend both minimizes your risk and increases your potential profit.

-The average directional index, or ADX, was designed to help traders identify trending markets and determine trend strength to remain on the optimal side of a trade.
-Developed in 1978 by prolific engineer-turned-analyst J. Welles Wilder Jr., this trend indicator has earned its place as a staple in analytical trading strategies for forty years.
+The average directional index (ADX) was designed to help traders identify trending markets and determine trend strength to remain on the optimal side of a trade.
+Developed in 1978 by prolific engineer-turned-analyst J. Welles Wilder Jr., this trend indicator has earned its place as a staple in analytical trading strategies for 40 years.

 The ADX is a hybrid of Wilder’s positive directional indicator (+DI) and negative directional indicator (-DI), with the addition of a simple moving average.
 Although the +DI and -DI are both indicative of trend direction, the ADX reveals trend strength alone.
 Because the ADX is a lagging indicator, it’s not ideal for forecasting market changes but rather for confirming existing price trends after they’ve already begun to take shape.

-The ADX uses a standard 14-period setting and is plotted on a separate graph adjacent to that of price action.
-ADX values can range from 0 to 100 and are represented by a single line.
-Often, traders choose to plot +DI and -DI in the same window as the ADX, which manifests as two additional lines, as shown below.
+The ADX, which uses a standard 14-period setting, is plotted on a separate graph adjacent to that of price action.
+ADX values, which can range from 0-100, are represented by a single line.
+Often, traders choose to plot the +DI and -DI in the same window as the ADX, which manifests as two additional lines, as shown below.

 Recognizing ADX Trends and Gauging Their Strength

 When the ADX value falls below 25, it suggests that the trend is weak and warns traders against using trend-following trading strategies.
 Conversely, ADX readings above 25 typically indicate that the trend is strong enough to warrant trading in the direction of the current trend.
 ADX values above 40 are considered strong, and any readings that surpass 50 are considered extremely strong.
-When the trend is strong, trading with the trend has the greatest potential for return.
+When the trend is strong, trading with the trend has the greatest profit potential.

 Benefits of Using the ADX